Panchkula: History

-Ramgarh Fort and Mata Mansa Devi Temple
+Ramgarh Fort

 The fort was built by the rulers of Kahlur State, the headquarters of which was Bilaspur in Himachal Pradesh.
 The King of Bilaspur built the Ramgarh Fort 360 years ago.
-In 1687, its rulers offered Guru Gobind Singh a horse, a sword, and Rs 500000 when he was relocating his troops from Paonta Sahib to Anandpur Sahib after the Battle of Bhangani.
+In 1687, its rulers offered Guru Gobind Singh a horse, a sword, and Rs 500,000 when he was relocating his troops from Paonta Sahib to Anandpur Sahib after the Battle of Bhangani.
 In the 1750s, it eventually fell to the status of a fief under the Sirmur State, but became independent again in 1804.
 It is currently occupied by the progeny of Kalee Chand, younger son of King of Bilaspur Sangar Chand (r.
 1197–1220), and runs as a heritage hotel.

+Mata Mansa Devi Temple

 Mata Mansa Devi Mandir is a Hindu temple dedicated to Goddess Mansa Devi, a form of Shakti, in the Panchkula district of Haryana state in India.
 The temple complex is spread over 100 acre.
 It is one of the prominent Shakti Pitha temples of North India involving seven Shakti goddesses, namely Mata Mansa Devi, Naina Devi, Jawalamukhi, Chintpurni, Brajeshwari, Chamunda Devi and Jayanti Devi.
 Nearby is the Saketri Shiv Mandir, a historic temple dedicated to Lord Shiva and a popular pilgrimage site, especially during Maha Shivratri.
-Thousands of devotees visit the shrine from various parts of the country, and especially during the Navratra mela, this number rises to lakhs every day for the nine auspicious days.
+Thousands of devotees visit the shrine from various parts of the country, and especially during the Navratra mela, this number rises to hundreds of thousands every day for the nine auspicious days.

+State museum

+Haryana State Museum at Punchkula has a 7 story building with 12 themed galleries, such as the pre-historic, proto-historic (Sindhu-Saraswati civilisation), Vedic period, early historic (e.g. Kushan), medieval (e.g. Sultanate period), British colonial, and modern period housing artifacts excavated from archaeological sites in Haryana such as Rakhigarhi (artifacts and skeletons), Agroha mound, Sugh, Karsola, and Kunal, etc. There is a theatre with immersive AR/VR exhibits, conference hall, kids corner, cafe, and souvenir shop.